jbbees/uw_assignment_jak/README.md

 **Company Thesis and Formation**

 Digital Asset Holdings, LLC was originally formed in 2014.
+Their idea is very was simple: you can implement a distributed ledger on any store of value or asset and not specifically a cryptocurrency like Bitcoin.
+And the focused on making a distributed ledger software package that can generate hundreds of smart contracts with minimal code.
+They published an official [white-paper](https://hub.digitalasset.com/hubfs/Documents/Digital%20Asset%20Platform%20-%20Non-technical%20White%20Paper.pdf) of their Digital Asset Modeling Language, or DAML.
+This

-According to a Forbes expose written in 2020:
+According to 2020 Forbes [expose](https://www.forbes.com/sites/benjessel/2020/02/19/digital-asset-steps-up-a-gear-in-enterprise-blockchain/?sh=51ef76eb7f9a) written in 2020:
 > The company, founded in 2014 by Sunil Hirani, Don Wilson, Yuval Rooz, Shaul Kfir and Eric Saraniecki out of a bitcoin trading operation created by the Chicago trading firm DRW, rose quickly to prominence through aggressive acquisitions in talent and technology.

-Their offical technology white-paper was published
+Sunil Hirani, one of the two core founders started the firm with funds he received on a 2008 sale of one of his many side ventures which sold for $513 million

 ### Business Activities